-This creates the /path-to-file.vmdk file image that must be an absolute path.
+This creates the path-to-file.vmdk file image that must be an absolute path.
 All data is read and written from /dev/sda.

 On a Windows host, instead of the above device specification, for example use \\.\PhysicalDrive0.
-On a Mac OS X host, instead of the above device specification use for example /dev/disk1.
+On a macOS host, instead of the above device specification use for example /dev/rdisk1.
 Note that on Mac OS X you can only get access to an entire disk if no volume is mounted from it.